Internal addresses in the Mandelbrot set and Galois groups of polynomials

 The statements about $c\in\M$ follow in a similar way, using the fact that the limb of $W$ is the union of $\ovl W$ and its sublimbs at rational internal angles; see \version{Theorem~\ref{Thm:NoGhostLimbs}}{\cite{HY} or \cite[\ThmNoGhostLimbs]{SymDyn}}.

-\remark The previous result shows (through the topology of the Mandelbrot set) that non-periodic external angles can generate periodic kneading sequences which have finite internal addresses.
-Of course there are periodic kneading sequences which have infinite internal addresses; but these are never generated by external angles \version{(Lemma~\ref{LemPeriodicItineraryUpper})}{\cite[\LemPeriodicItineraryUpper]{SymDyn}}.
+\remark The previous result illustrates (through the topology of the Mandelbrot set) the fact that non-periodic external angles can generate periodic kneading sequences which have finite internal addresses.
+There are periodic kneading sequences which have infinite internal addresses (for instance, $\ovl{\1\0\1}$); but these are never generated by external angles; this essentially follows from the previous result (see also \version{(Lemma~\ref{LemPeriodicItineraryUpper})}{\cite[\LemPeriodicItineraryUpper]{SymDyn}}).

-For a hyperbolic component $W$, we have many different ways of associating an internal address to it: \begin{enumerate} \item using Algorithm~\ref{Alg:IntAddrMandel} within the plane of the Mandelbrot set; \item taking a parameter ray $R(\theta)$ landing at the root of $W$ and then Algorithm~\ref{Alg:IntAddrMandel} for this parameter ray; \item taking a parameter ray $R(\theta')$ at an irrational angle landing at a boundary point of $W$ (as in Corollary~\ref{Cor:FiniteIntAddr}) and then again Algorithm~\ref{Alg:IntAddrMandel} for this parameter ray; \item taking a parameter ray $R(\theta)$ or $R(\theta')$ as in (2) or (3) and then using the internal address associated to the kneading sequence of $\theta$ or $\theta'$; \version{see Definitions~\ref{DefKneading} and \ref{Def:IntAddrKneading}} {see Definition~\ref{Def:IntAddrKneading}}.
+For a hyperbolic component $W$, we have many different ways of associating an internal address to it: \begin{enumerate} \item using Algorithm~\ref{Alg:IntAddrMandel} within the complex plane of the Mandelbrot set; \item taking a parameter ray $R(\theta)$ at a periodic angle that lands at the root of $W$ and then Algorithm~\ref{Alg:IntAddrMandel} for this parameter ray; \item taking a parameter ray $R(\theta')$ at an irrational angle that lands at a point in $\partial W$ (as in Corollary~\ref{Cor:FiniteIntAddr}) and then again Algorithm~\ref{Alg:IntAddrMandel} for this parameter ray; \item taking a parameter ray $R(\theta)$ or $R(\theta')$ as in (2) or (3) and then using the internal address associated to the kneading sequence of $\theta$ or $\theta'$; \version{see Definitions~\ref{DefKneading} and \ref{Def:IntAddrKneading}} {see Definition~\ref{Def:IntAddrKneading}}.
 The periodic angle $\theta$ generates a $\*$-periodic kneading sequence, while the non-periodic angle $\theta'$ generates a periodic kneading sequence without $\*$; \item for every $c\in W$, we have the internal address of the critical value in the Julia set from Definition~\ref{Def:IntAddrJulia}; \item specifically if $c$ is the center of $W$, then the critical orbit is periodic and $p_c$ has a Hubbard tree in the original sense of Douady and Hubbard \version{(Definition~\ref{DefDouadyHubbardTree})}{\cite{Orsay}}, so we can use all definitions from \version{Proposition~\ref{PropIntAddr}}{\cite[\PropIntAddr]{SymDyn}}. \end{enumerate} All these internal addresses are of course the same: this is obvious for the first three; the next two definitions agree with the first ones by Proposition~\ref{Prop:EqualIntAddr}~(4) and (1), and the last two agree by \version{Proposition~\ref{PropIntAddr}}{\cite[\PropIntAddr]{SymDyn}}.

 \begin{defi}{Angled Internal Address} \lineclear For a parameter $c\in\C$, the {\em angled internal address} is the sequence